Expedition Style SUP & Yoga Adventure... for Wild at Heart Women

 The next morning we are up bright and early gathering for movement, meditation and creation before preparing to head out.
 You may wish to offer something into the river to honour the spirits and give thanks for your highest experience.

-This gathering is naturally a co-creation of each individual's vibration, expectations, desires and intentions, once we are on the water we allow for what the elements, practices and blend of women gathered create.
+This gathering is naturally a co-creation of each individual's vibration, expectations, desires and intentions, once we are on the water we allow for what the elements, yoga and blend of women gathered create.

 Picture paddling one of Africa's great rivers, on a stand-up paddle board.
 Paddling, expedition style, over five glorious, sun-drenched days on the mighty Orange, bordering South Africa and Namibia.
 Sleeping under the African sky, waking up to wild sunrises, campfire coffee, long slow yoga, and expansive meditation on the banks of the river.

 We will paddle an average of 12 kilometers a day or more on sections of welcoming flat water flanked by the stark otherworldly landscape of the Nabapeed, Richtersveld desert.
-Wild and free paddling is interrupted by occasional exciting rapids (grade one to three), lunchtime languid sunbathing, grazing, and hiking to explore the surrounding rock and remaining fluorite deposits.
+Wild and free paddling is interrupted by occasional exciting rapids (grade one to three), lunchtime languid sunbathing, grazing, and hiking to explore the surrounding rock and remaining fluorite deposits, if we feel like it.

 Beginners of both yoga and SUP will fare beautifully.